Chong Sin Woon: Political career

 Upon his graduation in 1999, Chong joined MCA in 2001.
-He won the MCA Youth Chief's post in 2013 and appointed as senator in 2014.
+He won the MCA Youth Chief's post in 2013 and appointed as a Senator in 2014.
 In 2015 he was appointed as Deputy Minister of Education II by the then-prime minister, Najib Razak in a Cabinet reshuffle.
-Chong was reappointed as senator in 2017.
+Chong was reappointed as Senator in 2017.

 In 2018 Malaysian general election, Chong contested for the Seremban federal seat against the opposition Democratic Action Party (DAP) National Organising Secretary Anthony Loke and was defeated.
 Chong and his MCA Youth concedes defeat and is ready to position itself as the opposition to "keep an eye" on the new Pakatan Harapan (PH) administration in 2018.
 In September 2019, Chew Mei Fun resigned as the Secretary-General of MCA and Chong was appointed to take over the position and has served since then.
 However, 21 months later in February 2020, PH collapsed due to party-hopping and was replaced with Perikatan Nasional (PN) administration led by Prime Minister and President of the Malaysian United Indigenous Party (BERSATU) Muhyiddin Yassin in March 2020.
 MCA, which is in BN, is aligned with PN and hence he was appointed Chairman of the Port Klang Authority by the PN administration in April 2020.